 - FFO related to the Skookumchuck wind facility, which is treated as an equity-accounted investment under IFRS and equity income, net of distributions from joint ventures, is included in cash flow from operations under IFRS.
-As this investment is part of our regular power generating operations, we have included our proportionate share of FFO. - Payments received on finance lease receivables are reclassified to reflect cash from operations. - Cash received/paid on closed positions are reflected in the period that the position is settled. - Other adjustments include payments/receipts for production tax credits associated with tax equity financing, which are reductions to tax equity debt and include distributions from equity-accounted joint ventures.
+As this investment is part of our regular power generating operations, we have included our proportionate share of FFO. - Payments received on finance lease receivables are reclassified to reflect cash from operations.

+- We adjust for items included in cash flow operations related to the decision in 2020 to accelerate being offcoal and the shutdown of the Highvale mine in 2021 ("Clean energy transition provisions and adjustments"). - Cash received/paid on closed positions are reflected in the period that the position is settled. - Acquisition transaction and integration costs are reclassified to reflect cash from operations. - Other adjustments include payments/receipts for production tax credits associated with tax equity financing, which are reductions to tax equity debt and include distributions from equity-accounted joint ventures.